INFECTION CONTROL INITIATIVES

 • Improving customer satisfaction—delivering high-quality products and services builds trust and loyalty.

-• Facilitating continuous improvement—Feedback from QC can improve processes over time.
+• Facilitating continuous improvement — Feedback from QC can help improve processes over time.

 • To prevent healthcare-associated infections (HAIs) and ensure a safe environment for patients, healthcare workers, and visitors.